 You’ll have to file and pay your restaurant licenses and permits as well as pay for all utilities.
 The average cost of this can range from $2,500 to $200,000.

 Restaurant technology will help your business run smoothly.
 You’ll need to have a point of sale system, like a bar POS system for your restaurant, and you’ll likely want to incorporate restaurant tech.
-These include restaurant QR code menus, ERP system (see ERP meaning), and restaurant inventory management software.
+These include restaurant QR code menus, ERP accounting system (see ERP meaning), and restaurant inventory management software.
 It's also crucial for restaurants to understand the benefits of ERP in this case.

 No restaurant is complete without food.
 A successful restaurant opening will call for fully stocked pantries, refrigerators, and freezers.
 If you run out of food items, especially at the beginning of your business venture, it can give guests the wrong impression.